Judith Neilson

 Judith Neilson is an Australian businesswoman and philanthropist with a passion for visual arts.
-Neilson is the co-founder of the White Rabbit Gallery in Sydney.
+Neilson is the founder of the White Rabbit Gallery in Sydney.
 She is a significant shareholder in Platinum Asset Management, a company co-founded by her former husband, Kerr Neilson.

 Philanthropy

 Neilson's financial status has supported her philanthropic initiatives, exemplified through the establishment of the AUD100 million Judith Neilson Institute for Journalism and Ideas.
 Situated in Sydney, the institute fosters collaboration with international journalists and media organisations and encourages independent quality journalism.
 The institute is overseen by a board of directors, international advisory council and staff to manage the programs and operations.
 In 2015 Neilson endowed a Chair of Architecture at the University of New South Wales to develop housing solutions for displaced individuals, such as climate refugees or those affected by natural disaster or conflict.
 In 2017, Neilson initiated the Judith Neilson Chair of Contemporary Art at the University of New South Wales in addition to creating a Scholarship in Contemporary Art at the University of Sydney.